 At $69 (£79), it’s an interesting proposition, it’s not the cheapest fitness tracker on the market, but for its price bracket, it boasts a lot of features, albeit in a slightly less-than-perfect form.

-(If this is just too much band for you, Huawei is also releasing the Huawei Band 2, a more stripped-back version of the Pro that won’t feature built-in GPS, the ability to monitor oxygen levels in your blood, smart coaching or sleep tracking.)
+If this is just too much activity band for you, Huawei is also releasing the Huawei Band 2, a more stripped-back version of the Pro that won’t feature built-in GPS, the ability to monitor oxygen levels in your blood, smart coaching or sleep tracking.
+That's difficult to find though, so we'd mostly recommend focusing on the Band 2 Pro.

-The Huawei Band 2 Pro was released at the start of September 2017 in multiple markets, so should be a big winner for subsequent holiday season discounts.
+We don't know when it'll be coming to Australia or if it'll ever launch there.
+The Huawei Band 2 Pro was released at the start of September 2017 in multiple markets, and we've already seen it be a big winner for seasonal discounts.

 The Huawei Band 2 Pro doesn’t attempt to reinvent the wearable with its design, though it’s quite the departure from its original’s more traditional timepiece style.